Charter business thrives as US-expelled Haitians flee Haiti

 This is a carousel.
 Use Next and Previous buttons to navigate

-1 of11 Etienne Ilienses checks her family's papers for a flight to Chile, at the Toussaint Louverture International Airport, in Port-au-Prince, Haiti, Sunday, Jan.
+1 of6 Haitian migrants wait in line to check-in for a flight to Chile, at the Toussaint Louverture International Airport, in Port-au-Prince, Haiti, Sunday, Jan.
 30, 2022.
+Thousands of Haitians in recent months have boarded charter flights to South America, according to flight tracking information and independent verification by The Associated Press in collaboration with the University of California, Berkeley.
+Odelyn Joseph/AP Show More Show Less

+2 of6 Etienne Ilienses checks her family's papers for a flight to Chile, at the Toussaint Louverture International Airport, in Port-au-Prince, Haiti, Sunday, Jan.
+30, 2022.
 Ilienses said she was sent back to Haiti from Texas on Dec.
 14 and talked to the AP before flying to Santiago with her three children on a Jan.
 30 charter flight on SKY.
 “To get to the USA, I braved hell,” she said.
 Still, she did not dismiss doing it again “because Haiti offers nothing to its children.
 We are forced to suffer humiliations, affronts everywhere."
-Odelyn Joseph/AP Show More Show Less
+Odelyn Joseph/AP Show More Show Less 3 of6

-2 of11 Haitian migrants wait in line to check-in for a flight to Chile, at the Toussaint Louverture International Airport, in Port-au-Prince, Haiti, Sunday, Jan.
-30, 2022.
-Thousands of Haitians in recent months have boarded charter flights to South America, according to flight tracking information and independent verification by The Associated Press in collaboration with the University of California, Berkeley.
-Odelyn Joseph/AP Show More Show Less 3 of11

-4 of11 Haitian migrants wait in line to check-in for a flight to Chile, at the Toussaint Louverture International Airport, in Port-au-Prince, Haiti, Sunday, Jan.
-30, 2022.
-Thousands of Haitians in recent months have boarded charter flights to South America, according to flight tracking information and independent verification by The Associated Press in collaboration with the University of California, Berkeley.
-Odelyn Joseph/AP Show More Show Less

 SANTIAGO, Chile (AP) — With jokes, upbeat Caribbean music and vacation scenes of sun-kissed beaches and palm trees, Haitian influencers on YouTube and TikTok advertise charter flights to South America.